 What Is Colon Cancer?

-- Gastrointestinal carcinoid tumors
+- Gastrointestinal stromal tumors (GISTs)

 - Primary colorectal lymphomas

-- Blood in the stool or the rectal area
+- Blood in or on the stool

 - Unexplained weight loss

 Some patients with colon cancer do not exhibit any symptoms at all, which is why regular screening is so important.
 For most patients, it is recommended to have an annual colon cancer screening starting at age 45.
 This procedure is known as a colonoscopy, during which the patient is sedated.
 A tiny video camera attached to a thin, flexible tube is used to capture images of the rectum and colon.
 During a colonoscopy, the provider can detect abnormalities, biopsy the tissue, and remove polyps if needed.

 If a patient has been diagnosed with colon cancer, they may need additional tests, such as a CT scan, to determine how advanced the cancer is.
 This assessment is called staging.
 There are five stages of colon cancer: